SEPA Credit Transfer

 This kind of transfer is quick to use and available whenever you want.

 Make payments in euros via SEPA transfers to and from any account held in the euro zone.
 You can do so from your computer, smartphone or tablet or one of our Self'Bank terminals.

 With an electronic transfer you get swift confirmation that your payment has been executed securely.

 Practical for transferring funds

-Transfer money in euros from your account to another account also held in one of the member states of the European Union (or Norway, Iceland, Switzerland, Monaco or Liechtenstein).
+Transfer money in euros from your account to another account also held in one of the member states of the European Union (or Norway, Iceland, Switzerland, Monaco, San Marino or Liechtenstein).

 The IBAN (International Bank Account Number) and BIC (Bank Identifier Code) codes identify the bank: